 #4 – Get your qualifications

 Now that you know what organisations are looking for, the next step would be to get enrolled in programmes that can offer you these skills and accredited certifications that are recognised within the advertising and marketing industry.
 You may be naturally gifted at this job but without the right advertising qualifications needed, employers may have nothing to gauge your competency with, and therefore, you may lose opportunities.
 Start learning as soon as possible.

 #5 – Start networking and attend events

-In order to become a successful marketer you need to grow your contact base.
-One way would be to attend local get together events.
-If you are just starting out and do not feel comfortable meeting with other marketers, then try starting it slow.
+To become a successful marketer, you need to grow your contact base.
+One way would be to attend local get-together events.
+If you are just starting and do not feel comfortable meeting with other marketers, then try starting it slow.
 Go to the event and just decide not to talk with anyone.
 It will happen organically the next time.
 But, just go to the event.
 Remember, many great people in the present, have once been shy and reserved.
 Go and try.
 Success begins at the end of your comfort zone.

 #6 – Find a coach